mjordan/islandora_workbench_docs/docs/troubleshooting.md

 ### I've pulled in updates to Islandora Workbench from Github but when I run it, Python complains about not being able to find a library.

-First thing is a meta thing!
 This won't happen very often, and the cause of this message will likely have been announced in the `#islandoraworkbench` Slack channel.
 This error is caused by the addition of a new Python library to Workbench.
 Running `setup.py` will install the missing library.
 Details are available in the "Updating Islandora Workbench" section of the [Requirements and Installation](https://mjordan.github.io/islandora_workbench_docs/installation/#updating-islandora-workbench) docs.

 You *do not need* to run `setup.py` every time you update the Workbench code.
 Introducing a new library is not a common occurance.